Additivemenu/spoonlee1/Udemy/NestJs/nest-official-doc/1-AOP-components/README.md

 This REST API version demonstrates how interceptors, guards, and pipes can be used in a similar way as the GraphQL version to handle cross-cutting concerns such as authentication, logging, and input validation.

 The main difference is that instead of applying the decorators to GraphQL resolvers, they are applied to the controller methods in the REST API.

+### Analogue: REST vs. GraphQL

+Certainly!
+Let's draw an analogy between the classes and concepts used in the GraphQL and REST examples in Nest.js:

+GraphQL:
+1. `@ObjectType()` and `@Field()` decorators:
+   - These decorators are used to define the structure of a GraphQL object type.
+   - They are used to create a schema that describes the shape of the data that can be queried.
+   - Analogous to defining a DTO (Data Transfer Object) or an entity class in a REST API.

+2. `@Resolver()` decorator:
+   - Used to define a GraphQL resolver class that contains methods to resolve GraphQL queries and mutations.
+   - Analogous to a controller class in a REST API, which handles incoming HTTP requests.

+3. `@Query()` and `@Mutation()` decorators:
+   - Used to define GraphQL query and mutation methods within a resolver class.
+   - Analogous to defining HTTP endpoint methods (e.g., `@Get()`, `@Post()`) in a controller class of a REST API.

+4. `@Args()` decorator:
+   - Used to define arguments for a GraphQL query or mutation method.
+   - Analogous to using `@Param()`, `@Query()`, or `@Body()` decorators in a REST API to extract data from the request.

+REST:
+1. Entity classes:
+   - Used to define the structure and properties of a resource in a REST API.
+   - Analogous to defining an `@ObjectType()` in GraphQL to represent the shape of the data.

+2. Controller classes:
+   - Used to define a group of related HTTP endpoints in a REST API.
+   - Analogous to a resolver class in GraphQL, which groups related query and mutation methods.

+3. HTTP endpoint decorators (`@Get()`, `@Post()`, etc.):
+   - Used to define HTTP endpoints within a controller class.
+   - Analogous to defining query and mutation methods using `@Query()` and `@Mutation()` decorators in a GraphQL resolver.

+4. Parameter decorators (`@Param()`, `@Query()`, `@Body()`, etc.):
+   - Used to extract data from the HTTP request in a REST API endpoint method.
+   - Analogous to using the `@Args()` decorator in a GraphQL query or mutation method to accept arguments.

+Both GraphQL and REST APIs in Nest.js use similar decorators and concepts for handling cross-cutting concerns:

+- `@UseGuards()`: Used to apply guard classes for authentication and authorization.
+- `@UseInterceptors()`: Used to apply interceptor classes for request/response interception and modification.
+- `@UsePipes()`: Used to apply pipe classes for input validation and transformation.

+The main difference lies in how the data is structured and accessed:
+- In GraphQL, the schema defines the structure of the data, and clients can query specific fields they need.
+- In REST, the endpoints define the structure of the data, and clients typically retrieve the entire resource.

+Despite these differences, the underlying concepts of controllers (resolvers), guards, interceptors, and pipes remain similar in both GraphQL and REST APIs built with Nest.js.

+The analogy helps to understand how the classes and decorators in GraphQL and REST APIs serve similar purposes and how they can be used to build structured and reusable code in Nest.js.